amberframework/garnet-spec/README.md

 [![Build Status](https://travis-ci.org/amberframework/garnet-spec.svg?branch=master)](https://travis-ci.org/amberframework/garnet-spec)
 # System Test Framework

-A Crystal library to perform system and controller tests for Amber Web Applications.
+A Crystal library to perform system and controller tests for Web Applications.

 System Testing is a level of the software testing where a complete and integrated software is tested.
 The purpose of a system test is to evaluate the system’s compliance